hyunseok-jang/hyunseok-jang/README.md

 <!-- **jjangsta/jjangsta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 I am currently...
-- 🏢 Living and working as a Data Scientist @ Paran Energy
+- 🏢 Working as a Data Scientist @ Paran Energy

 #### Contact Information